Mental health patient admits brutal street murder, shocking past also revealed

 He then hijacked then 36-year-old mum-of-one Marteine Robin's pie delivery van and ordered her to drive off.

-She told him to "get the **** out" of her delivery truck, but he forced her at knifepoint to drive him across Christchurch, and then stabbing her in the shoulder.
+She told him to "get the **** out" of her delivery truck, but he forced her at knifepoint to drive him across Christchurch, and then stabbed her in the shoulder.

 "I feared the worst.
 I thought I was going to die," she told the Herald that day.